LokiKumarM/LokiKumarM/README.md

 <h2>👨‍💻Professional Summary</h2>

   - <b>Passionate and forward-thinking professional with a strong background in automotive systems and AI-driven solutions.
 Experienced in software validation, testing, and automation, with a focus on enhancing efficiency and reliability in modern vehicle technologies.
-Enthusiastic about leveraging AI and advanced decision-making frameworks to optimize complex processes and to drive efficiency and reliability in real-world applications..</b>
+Passionate about leveraging cutting-edge technologies, such as Generative AI and AI Agents to solve real-world challenges. </b>

 <h3>👨‍💻Projects:</h3>